jo/massage-couch/README.md

 ; Optional username and password, used by the workers to access the database username = mein-user password = secure
-; Only documents in the databases above are processed (seperate with comma) ; whitelist = mydb,otherdb
+; Only documents in the databases below are processed (separate with comma).
+; Regular expressions are allowed:
+;whitelist = mydb,otherdb,/^special-.*/
-; Ignore the following databases (again comma seperated list) blacklist = _users,_replicator
+; Ignore the following databases (again comma separated list) ; Regular expressions are again allowed: blacklist = /^_/
 ```

 ## Massage Definition